cgrates/cgrates/docs/resources.rst

 **ResourceS** is a standalone subsystem part of the **CGRateS** infrastructure, designed to allocate virtual resources for the generic *Events* (hashmaps) it receives.

-Both receiving of *Events* as well as operational commands on the virtual resources is performed via a complete set of :ref:`CGRateS RPC APIs<remote-management>`.
+Both receiving of *Events* as well as operational commands on the virtual resources is performed via a complete set of `CGRateS RPC APIs <https://godoc.org/github.com/cgrates/cgrates/apier/>`_.

 Due it's real-time nature, **ResourceS** are designed towards high throughput being able to process thousands of *Events* per second.
 This is doable since each *Resource* is a very light object, held in memory and eventually backed up in *DataDB*.